SquareGPS/navixy-api/docs/general/localizations/contributing.md

 ## Translate via Crowdin UI

-Crowdin UI is a most powerfull way to work with translations in Navixy, and the only way if you want to translate not Backend and Mobile apps.
+Crowdin UI is a most powerful way to work with translations in Navixy, and the only way if you want to translate not Backend and Mobile apps.

 ![Crowdin UI directory](../assets/crowdin-ui-directory.png)